uniho/BladeBreakIn/README.md

 ## 🎼 Get started

 1. Git-Clone or Download the latest version of BladeBreakIn.
-1. Copy directries and files in the `src` directory to your web server's document root directory.
+1. Copy directries and files to your web server's document root directory.
 Of course you can chose to copy these under a sub directory(e.g. `subdir`).

 ```
 <Your Web Server's DocumentRoot>